 The most underrated Westside ramen spot is Kotoya, the only place we gladly let charge us $2 for green onions and $2.50 for nori sheets.
 Every penny is worth it to support this tiny Palms noodle counter, which offers a top-tier tonkotsu broth that’s rich, flavorful, and fatty while still being light enough that you can carry on with the rest of your day.
 Piling on tableside spicy pepper and oil is also an essential move.

 Is Jackson Market actually too good to be true?
 Located on a hidden residential street, Jackson Market serves as deli, apothecary, wine shop, snack bar, and probably a few other things we don’t even know about.
 With its incredible back patio, this is the ideal place to catch up with friends after a long week.

-As one of Culver City’s most iconic food spots, Tito’s has endured the test of time (nearly 60 years) and remains near and dear to the heart of the neighborhood.
-The walk-up, no-frills location still has long daytime lines that wait for the cheese-covered crunchy tacos and a burrito that’s quietly one of the best in the city.
+As one of Culver City’s most iconic food spots, Tito’s has endured the test of time (over 60 years) and remains near and dear to the heart of the neighborhood.
+The walk-up, no-frills location still has long daytime lines that wait for the cheese-covered crunchy tacos and a whole helping of nostalgia.